Free yourself from the “ropes” with a varicose vein treatment

 Conservative varicose vein treatment includes exercise, maintaining a healthy weight, avoiding long periods of uninterrupted sitting or standing, elevation and compression stockings.
 Compression stockings provide added squeeze to the calf veins to help blood move in the correct direction toward the heart.
 When they are sized properly, are the correct prescription pressure, and worn regularly they are a very effective treatment.
 Compression stockings are used for a time after other vein treatments including sclerotherapy, microphlebectomy, and endovenous laser ablation.

 Sclerotherapy is the practice of injecting an irritant into the diseased vein to promote disruption to the inner layer of the vein wall which leads to its collapse, resorption and elimination.
 Sclerotherapy can be done in several manners depending on the size and depth of the vein that is being treated.
-A special vein light is sometimes used.
+A special vein light is sometimes used for varicose vein treatments in Minneapolis.
 This device is held to the skin over the treatment area and illuminates the tissues and diseased veins under the skin to highlight the veins which may be feeding into spider veins or reticular veins.
 For veins that cannot be seen with the naked eye or the vein light, ultrasound is used to provide guidance and accuracy when injecting into diseased veins.

 Endovenous laser ablation is used for specific larger superficial diseased veins.
 This is a minimally invasive technique which has largely replaced vein stripping procedures and become the new standard of superior treatment for eliminating varicose veins and their symptoms.
-It is safely performed in an office setting and using only local anesthetic.
+This Minneapolis varicose vein treatment is safely performed in an office setting and using only local anesthetic.
 After the varicose vein treatment, patients are able to go home right after the procedure and go back to work the next day with minimal restrictions.

-Microphlebectomyis an option for patients with large ropey veins near the surface of the skin.
+Microphlebectomyis an option for patients with large ropey veins near the surface of the skin at our Minneapolis vein surgery clinic.
 Small incisions are made along the path of the ropey vein and the vein is removed in specific sections through the incisions.
 The skin is numbed along the path of treatment and the incisions are so small that are usually closed with medical tape alone.
 This procedure can produce very nice cosmetic results but is not always necessary.
 Patients often find that after treating the underlying venous disease the ropey veins will shrink considerably.
 If there are still perceptible varicose veins following endovenous laser ablation another option is the less invasive sclerotherapy.

 For appointments or referrals, please call Spartz Vein Clinic for your Varicose Vein Treatment options.